tierratelematics/prettygoat-seed/README.md

 ```

 You can then refresh your browser and see that the new account has appeared.

+## Event store

+This seed is configured to read the events from the filesystem.
+For production usage this is not really ideal, so have a look at [cassandra-store](https://github.com/tierratelematics/prettygoat-cassandra-store) for a production-ready database.

+## Frontend

 If you're looking for a frontend that automatically updates your views when something changes on a projections, have a look at [ninjagoat](https://github.com/tierratelematics/ninjagoat-seed).

 ## License